gibsonma/sim-cyborg/README.md

 * Developer Effort:
 * Developer Rate:
 * Developer Working Hours: Hours a day the developer will work.
 * Interventions: Initial and Daily cost for interventions, and the tasks they will affect.
 The numbers 0-6 represent the 7 stages of the product's lifecycle.
+Is_Implemented is the initial state of the intervention, if the user has paid for it, or simply starts with it.